Seattle SMART Grant Digital Commercial Vehicle Permit Project: Maps and Data

 Curb Data Specification Curbs and Curb Policy API Endpoints

-For more advanced users looking to access the more granular data behind the web map, we have provided an API to access SDOT’s curb regulations and parking space inventory in a machine-readable way.
+For more advanced users looking to access the more granular data behind the web map, we provided an API to access SDOT’s curb regulations and parking space inventory in a machine-readable way.
 The API is primarily written in CDS format to ensure the data is compatible with other CDS users around the world.
 Where it differs from CDS, CurbIQ has noted in their API documentation link below.

-API Documentation - Documentation on how to use the APIs.
+API Documentation - Documentation on how to use the CurbIQ APIs.
 This includes detailed information on how to authenticate, make requests, set query parameters, and better understand the data found within the API.

 Transportation